 Maj.
 Gen. Johnny K. Davis

-Major General Johnny K. Davis was commissioned from New Mexico Military Institute in 1989 through the ROTC Early Commissioning Program and earned his Bachelors of Science from Cardinal Stritch University.
+Major General Johnny K. Davis was commissioned from New Mexico Military Institute in 1989 through the ROTC Early Commissioning Program and earned his Bachelor of Science from Cardinal Stritch University.

-Following command, Major General Davis deployed to Iraq – Operation New Dawn and then moved to the Pentagon, serving as Aide to the Army Vice Chief of Staff.
+Following command, Major General Davis deployed to Iraq – Operation New Dawn and transitioned to the Pentagon, serving as Aide to the Army Vice Chief of Staff.
 Major General Davis attended the National War College at Fort McNair, Washington, D.C., and followed with an assignment as the Director of the U.S. Wounded Warrior Program.
 In June 2014, Major General Davis assumed command of the 3rd Infantry Regiment, “The Old Guard,” at Fort Myer, Virginia.
-After command, Major General Davis served in the Republic of Korea as the Executive Officer to the United Nations Command / Combined Forces Command / US Forces Korea Commanding General.
+After command, Major General Davis served in the Republic of Korea as the Executive Officer to the United Nations Command / Combined Forces Command / U.S. Forces Korea Commanding General.
 Following that, he served as Deputy Commanding General for Operations for the 25th Infantry Division.
-More recently, Major General Davis served as the Commanding General of the US Army Joint Modernization Command at Fort Bliss, Texas, from June 2018 to June 2020 and as Chief of Staff at US Army Futures Command in Austin, Texas, from June 2020 to July 2021, and as Commanding General, U.S. Army Cadet Command and Fort Knox, Kentucky from August 2021 to September 2022.
+More recently, Major General Davis served as the Commanding General of the U.S. Army Joint Modernization Command at Fort Bliss, Texas, from June 2018 to June 2020, Chief of Staff at U.S. Army Futures Command in Austin, Texas, from June 2020 to July 2021, and as Commanding General, U.S. Army Cadet Command and Fort Knox, Kentucky from August 2021 to September 2022.
 He assumed command of U.S. Army Recruiting Command and Fort Knox, Kentucky, in October 2022.

-His awards and decorations include the Defense Superior Service Award, Legion of Merit, Bronze Star, the Purple Heart, Meritorious Service Medal, Army Commendation Medal for Valor, Iraq Campaign Medal, Afghanistan Campaign Medal, Presidential Unit Citation, and Valorous Unit Award.
+His awards and decorations include the Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit, Bronze Star, the Purple Heart, Meritorious Service Medal, Army Commendation Medal for Valor, Iraq Campaign Medal, Afghanistan Campaign Medal, Presidential Unit Citation, and Valorous Unit Award.